 When Is the Best Time

-Land Diving, where the New Zealander AJ Hackett got inspired for Bungee Jumping.
-It’s a custom that takes part from the first Saturday in April until the last Saturday in June, usually13 times in 2021 2022.
-All of us were nervous on that morning that everything works well from the flight in the morning from Port Vila to the private transport to the heart of Pentecost Island in Vanuatu.
+Land Diving is a custom that takes place from the first Saturday in April until the last Saturday in June, usually 13 times in 2023 and 2024.
+The New Zealander AJ Hackett got inspired in Pentecost for Bungee Jumping.
+All of us were nervous that morning that everything worked well, from the flight in the morning from Port Vila to the private transport to the heart of Pentecost Island in Vanuatu.

-There is very limited space only, and flights fill up quickly for this event each Saturday.
+There is limited space, and flights fill up quickly for this event each Saturday.
 Advanced booking is recommended.
 Only very few airlines offer this trip.
-Some cruises offer this spectacle, too, but just for their guests.
+Some cruises provide this spectacle, too, but just for their guests.

 We made our booking six months in advance.
 Regarding the weather, Pentecost experiences much precipitation until late April.
 May gets drier, and June is the best choice if you like to watch these breathtaking jumps.

-Vanuatu is famous for the land diving in Pentecost.
+Vanuatu is famous for land diving in Pentecost.
 It is a group of 83 islands, mostly undeveloped.
-Although Santo and Efate have a tourist infrastructure, paved roads, and electricity you may end up in a region without these common amenities.
-If you like to watch this awesome once in a lifetime spectacle, you have to arrive at one of the two main tourist hubs; either in Port Vila, Efate south of Pentecost or in Luganville, Espiritu Santo north of Pentecost.
+Although Santo and Efate have a tourist infrastructure, paved roads, and electricity, you may end up in a region without these standard amenities.
+If you would like to watch this incredible once-in-a-lifetime spectacle, you have to arrive at one of the two main tourist hubs: either in Port Vila, Efate, south of Pentecost or in Luganville, Espiritu Santo, north of Pentecost.

 Only limited days and flights between the islands are available.
 Proper planning is essential.